-Learning English is no easy task.
+Learning English is not an easy task.
 One of the problems is that English has a very rich vocabulary, meaning students have many words to learn.
-There are different ways to teach vocabulary, and students may find some methods better for them than others.
-It is always a good idea to teach vocabulary in context.
+On top of this, there are several ways to teach vocabulary, and students may find some methods better for them than others.
+One thing is for sure: it's always a good idea to teach vocabulary in context.
 Putting the words in a phrase or sentence helps students so much more than just giving them the words and definition alone.
 Try to use the new words in speech as much as possible when you are teaching them, to model how to use them.
-Repetition is key to students remembering the words over long periods of time, so get your students to practice a lot.
+Repetition is key to remembering the words over long periods of time, so it's essential that your students practice a lot.

 Stand-alone words, especially in lists, are not an effective way for students to learn vocabulary.
-Giving the students the keywords within sentences is key to them understanding the word and how it can be used.
-Storyboard That can provide visuals to support the understanding of the context.
-Students and teachers can quickly and easily create their own visual definitions or scenes to demonstrate the meaning of the words.
-An advantage to having students create their own visual definitions is that they are personal to the student.
+Giving the students the key words within sentences will better help them understand the new words and how they can be used.
+Students and teachers can use Storyboard That to quickly and easily create their own visual definitions or scenes to demonstrate the meaning of the words both individually and within a context.
+The advantage of having students create their own visual definitions is that they are personal to the student.
 Students are, therefore, more likely to remember them.
 After creating these visual vocabulary resources, students can easily revisit them at any point.
 When students have completed an activity, the storyboards are saved in the student’s own account, but also shared with the teacher.

-Spider maps, or spider diagrams, can be useful to show how words are related to a central theme.
-Clustering words can help students make connections between the words increasing the likelihood they are to remember them.
-Spider diagrams are limited to only ten cells.
+Spider maps are useful for showing how words are related to a central theme.
+Clustering words can help students make connections between the words, increasing the likelihood they are to remember them.
+Spider maps are limited to only ten cells.
 If you have a word list longer than this and wanted to include them on one storyboard, you should use a different layout, like the traditional layout.

 The 16 x 9 layout is great for labeling activities or any activity where you need a bit more space.
 You can give students images (or even upload your own) and have them label the image with textables.
-You can increase the size of the cell as well, to make sure that students have plenty of room to include their ideas.
-Another benefit to using a 16x9 cell is that the description box is larger giving students more room to use more complicated written input.
-In the description box they could use the target language in a sample sentence, detailed definition or include a list of synonyms.
+You can increase the size of the cell as well, to make sure that students have plenty of room to include their ideas (or use the handout and poster layouts).
+Additionally, the description box is larger when you use a 16x9 cell, which gives students more room to use more complicated written input.
+In the description box they could use the target language in a sample sentence, write a detailed definition, or include a list of synonyms.

-T-Charts are great for comparing different words.
+T-Charts are great for comparing different words, especially antonyms!
 This layout could be used when comparing different words used by different parts of the world, like American and British English.
 Another way to use T-Charts is to create a list of extreme adjectives and compare them to their corresponding “normal” adjectives.

 Idioms are described as a phrase, or expression, where the meaning can’t be worked out from the individual words.
 For example, time flies means time goes quickly, but this could cause confusion with some students if they try to interpret the idiom literally.
 There are thousands of idioms in the English language and they are used commonly in speech.
-Another layer of difficulty for students learning the language is that many idioms are specific to cultures, countries or even regions within a country.
-As with phrasal verbs, it is important to use them regularly in context and try to use them in speech when talking to your students in class.
+Many idioms are specific to cultures, countries or even regions within a country, which makes it even more difficult for students to learn.
+Similarly to phrasal verbs, it is important to use them regularly in context when talking to your students in class.
 As with all vocabulary, repetition is key.
-An interesting activity with idioms is having your students compare literal and figurative meanings of idioms.
-Visual definitions that give both the meaning and ideas about when to use them can be useful for students
+An interesting activity to do with idioms is having your students compare literal and figurative meanings of idioms.
+They'll then have visual definitions that give both the meaning and ideas about when to use them.

 As with all storyboards on Storyboard That, any vocabulary storyboards can be exported in a range of different formats.
 Any work that you or your students complete can be quickly and easily put into a presentation or other document, or even printed.
-Using the export tool, flashcards with the vocabulary words and the visuals can be printed with a couple of clicks.
-Flash cards can be used in games where students have to match the visual with the word.
-The best thing about games is that students learn even when they don’t know they are.
+Using the export tool, flashcards with the vocabulary words and the visuals can be printed with a couple of clicks and cut up.
+Flashcards can be used in games where students have to match the visual with the word.
+The best thing about games is that students learn even when they don’t know they are!

 Get the most out of Storyboard That with these great features!